 Should the relevant requirements of the building regulations be satisfied or if no work is required, we will issue a Regularisation Certificate.

 You can view a history of building control applications by using the application register.
 You can search by entering a keyword, application reference, postcode or single line of an address.
 The register opens in a new window.
-Please note that this register is only a record of electronically recorded applications - therefore, for information regarding older applications, please contact Building Control using the 'contact' form on the right hand side of the page.

 On 1 October 2011 the ownership and maintenance of many private sewers and lateral drains, which were connected to the public sewerage system before 1 July, transferred to water and sewerage companies (WaSCs).